 16: Avoid Caffeine and Alcohol in the Evening

-Avoiding caffeine is an obvious tip because caffeine is a stimulant, and therefore, will make falling asleep more difficult.
-While it’s okay, and even beneficial, to consume caffeine in the morning, avoid it within 6 hours of bedtime.
+Avoiding caffeine is a good tip because caffeine is a stimulant, and therefore, will make falling asleep more difficult.
+While it’s okay, and even beneficial, to consume caffeine in the morning, avoid it within six hours of bedtime.

 17: Eat Light Food Before Sleep

 A big meal before bed overly stimulates your digestion and prevents optimal sleep.
-It takes a tremendous amount of energy to process food as our body directs blood flow to our digestive system instead of to our brain.
-Since the brain controls the sleep process, a lack of blood to the brain means it has less energy for sleep.
+Lots of energy is needed to process food as our body directs blood flow to our digestive system instead of to our brain.
+Since the brain controls the sleep process, a lack of blood flow to the brain means it has less energy for sleep.

-Large meals right before bed can also trigger acid reflux, heartburn and even choking.
+Large meals right before bed could also trigger acid reflux, heartburn, and possibly choking.
 Further, if you eat a particularly big meal right before bed, you’re more prone to feel overly full and uncomfortable.

 18: Avoid Snacks Before Bed

-It’s generally not recommended to eat before bed, but if you’re hungry, that’s not going to help you fall asleep or stay asleep, either.
+Experts generally do not recommend eating before bed, but if you’re hungry, that’s not going to help you fall or stay asleep, either.
 Something very light (under 150 calories) can keep you satisfied throughout the night.
 Carbohydrate-rich snacks like toast, a small muffin, or a handful of cereal are more likely to increase the level of tryptophan in the blood.
-Tryptophan is an amino acid that helps induce sleep, much like turkey.
+Tryptophan7 is an amino acid that helps induce sleepiness.

 If you do opt for a pre-bedtime snack, remember to avoid the caffeine found in coffee, soda, caffeinated tea, and chocolate.

 Raw foods require less energy for absorption and digestion.
-In particular, raw cherries, guava, raw almonds, leafy greens, kelp and seeds like sesame, sunflower and pumpkin can promote a restful night of sleep.*
+Examples of healthy raw foods include cherries, guava, raw almonds, leafy greens, kelp, and seeds like sesame, sunflower, and pumpkin.

-My recommendation is to make sure you drink enough water during the day and avoid drinking water or any other fluids two hours before bed.
+Our recommendation is to make sure you drink enough water during the day and avoid drinking water or any other fluid within a few hours before going to bed.